valleandreaa/dtcygan/README.md

 ## Project Description

-DTCyGAN is a dynamic treatment counterfactual generator tailored to longitudinal oncology cohorts.
+DTCyGAN is a digital twin treatment counterfactual generator tailored to longitudinal oncology cohorts.
 Unlike prior temporal GANs that treat therapies as static labels, DTCyGAN embeds the full treatment parameter vector at each time step, enabling multi‑arm counterfactual mapping within a single cycle.
 Cycle‑consistency is enforced jointly over treatment specifications and outcomes, compelling the generator to reproduce the unobserved factual path and regularizing counterfactual rollouts.
-Collectively, these components empower DTCyGAN to generate treatment trajectories that remain faithful to observed physiology while exploring plausible therapeutic alternatives—an essential capability for treatment‑effect prediction.
+Collectively, these components empower DTCyGAN to generate treatment trajectories that remain faithful to observed physiology while exploring plausible therapeutic alternatives, an essential capability for treatment effect prediction.

 ### Innovations

-* **Treatment‑aware temporal modeling.** DTCyGAN conditions on the complete treatment vector at every time step, supporting many‑to‑many mappings between therapeutic regimens and physiological responses within a single cycle.
+* **Treatment temporal modeling.** DTCyGAN conditions on the complete treatment vector at every time step, supporting many‑to‑many mappings between therapeutic regimens and physiological responses within a single cycle.
 * **Joint cycle‑consistency.** Treatment specifications and outcomes are tied together during training, forcing the generator to reconstruct the observed trajectory from counterfactual predictions and improving realism in unobserved scenarios.

 ### Individualized Treatment Effects

-We compute patient‑level effects across multiple treatment arms learned during training.
-For each patient and time horizon, we compare predicted outcome probabilities under a candidate arm versus a reference arm and report the difference as the individualized treatment effect (positive means lower adverse‑event risk than the reference).
+We compute patient effects across multiple treatment arms learned during training.
+For each patient and time horizon, we compare predicted outcome probabilities under a candidate arm versus a reference arm and report the difference as the individualized treatment effect (positive means lower adverse event risk than the reference).
 Optionally, we summarize effects over time using trapezoidal aggregation.
-All metrics are computed per‑patient and per‑arm.
+All metrics are computed per patient and per arm.

 ### Validation Strategy

 Evaluating counterfactual generators is difficult because alternative trajectories are never observed once a patient receives a therapy.
-DTCyGAN adopts a dual‑track validation scheme that blends empirical consistency checks grounded in observable data with a counterfactual risk estimator based on influence functions.
-Together, these diagnostics deliver qualitative sanity checks and a single scalar error metric that can be compared across models.
+DTCyGAN adopts a dual track validation scheme that blends empirical consistency checks grounded in observable data with a counterfactual risk estimator based on influence functions.
+Together, these diagnostics deliver qualitative sanity checks and a scalar error metric that can be compared across models.

 #### Empirical Consistency Checks

 1. **Physiological and protocol feasibility.** Generated sequences are screened for violations of physiological limits (e.g., negative tumor volume, hematological parameters outside viable ranges) and dosing schedules that contradict sarcoma guidelines.
 The proportion of failing sequences establishes a hard plausibility bound.
 2. **Natural experiments.** When the data include patients who actually received an alternative therapy, we compare their outcomes with counterfactual predictions for matched patients who received the original therapy.
 Wasserstein‑1 distance and two‑sample Kolmogorov–Smirnov p‑values quantify concordance.
-3. **Marginal distribution alignment.** We measure Kullback–Leibler divergence between synthetic treatment–outcome pairs and the observed treatment–outcome pairs.
+3. **Marginal distribution alignment.** We measure Kullback–Leibler divergence between counterfactuals treatment outcome pairs and the observed treatment outcome pairs.
 Large shifts flag calibration issues even when individual trajectories appear realistic.

 #### Influence‑Function Risk Estimation